-The perception of judder is reduced at higher frame rates because the motion of objects is reduced between frames.
-In principle, highly detailed, high contrast, with lots of detail, and moving fast close to your eyes may require very high frame rates (maybe several hundred frames/sec) to be perceived without judder.
-However, the higher the frame rate, the less likely that random, uncontrolled scenes sampled by a camera will contain perceived judder.
+Judder perception is reduced at higher frame rates because the motion of objects is reduced between frames.
+In principle, a nearby image sequence of fast moving, high detail, high brightness, high contrast frames may require very high frame rates (possibly hundreds of frames/sec) to appear smooth.
+Furthermore, the higher the frame rate, the less likely that random, uncontrolled scenes sampled by a camera will be perceived as having judder.

 Motion aliasing is not an issue when you view the world around you - the eye doesn't have a "sampling frequency" as such.
 However, lighting of objects modulated by AC power frequencies (usually at 50/60Hz, or double these frequencies for full-wave rectification) may induce a perception of judder in direct viewing by imposing contrast sampling that is strong enough to override the normally smooth perception of motion.
 Video frame rates and monitor refresh rates impose a similar effect to illumination flicker.

-When viewing a monitor, judder is due to the the render rate (the number of new frames per second to be sent to a display) and the display refresh rate, and also due to the relationship between these values.
+When viewing a monitor, judder is due to the the number of new frames per second in the source material, and the display refresh rate, and also due to the relationship between these values.
 Perceived judder (but not motion aliasing) can often be reduced down to any fundamental judder due to the display refresh rate by using Motion-Compensated Frame-Rate Conversion.

 In low frame-rate film, directors and photographers have tight control of what goes in the camera - so they can reduce the effects of 1, 2 and 3 above by changing the scene and its lighting, and by reducing extreme camera motions.
 However, to deal with daylight action scenes, they usually resort to adding motion blur by increasing camera shutter angles or exposure times, thereby reducing the effect of 4.
 See our Frame Rate Options for Shooting "Future-Proof" Video for more on this subject.